Clinical Epilepsy

 • Benign neonatal sleep myoclonus: sleep-only, stops on waking, WORSENED by benzos — the paradoxical benzodiazepine worsening is a classic board question

-• Lateral tongue bite = seizure; tip tongue bite = syncope — only objectively confirmed lateral laceration is specific; self-reported biting occurs equally in PNES and epilepsy
+• Lateral tongue bite = seizure; tip tongue bite = syncope — specificity ~99% but sensitivity only ~24%; absence does NOT exclude seizure.
+Only objectively confirmed lateral laceration is specific; self-reported biting occurs equally in PNES and epilepsy

 • Drug-resistant epilepsy failing 2 ASMs = mandatory diagnostic reassessment — 20–30% of these patients do not have epilepsy at all